ZA

 How to use it (fast)

-- On a possible match, capture the fund/administrator contact details.
+- On a possible match, capture the fund or administrator contact details.

 - Open a claim file with the fund and request the checklist in writing.

-- Track reference + follow-up date like every other lane.
+- Track reference and follow-up date like every other lane.

 Workplace payouts & documents

-Employers can be a major source of money and documents: last salary, unused leave, bonuses, reimbursements, and letters that unlock other processes (UIF, funds, insurers, banks).
+Employers can be a major source of money and documents: last salary, unused leave, bonuses, reimbursements, and letters that unlock other processes such as UIF, funds, insurers, and banks.

-“We need the full checklist for a death case: all payouts due (salary/leave/benefits), any death-in-service/group life claims, documents we must submit, documents the company will issue, the processing timeline, and how we will receive acknowledgement in writing.”
+“We need the full checklist for a death case: all payouts due, any death-in-service or group life claims, documents we must submit, documents the company will issue, the processing timeline, and how we will receive acknowledgement in writing.”

 Practical tip